MadoDoctor/EDA-Project-Foreign-exchange/README.md

 ![plot](https://user-images.githubusercontent.com/74544370/115556831-e8f2f300-a2d2-11eb-8440-91680d176fcc.png)

 Then we sorted currencies in descending order of their values.
+By sorting, we can take information like the most expensive or the cheapest currency in our data.